nickreich/methods2/README.md

 This repository contains course materials for the UMass Biostatistics Methods 2 course, a.k.a.
 PUBHLTH 690NR: Statistical Modeling and Data Visualization.
 It is taught by [Nicholas Reich](http://people.umass.edu/nick), Assistant Professor of Biostatistics at UMass-Amherst.

-### Class Schedules
+### Class Schedules and Materials
-All class schedules, including homework assignments and class activities, are summarized on [this page](http://rpubs.com/nickreich/methods2).
+Check out the [detailed class schedules page](http://rpubs.com/nickreich/methods2), this  includes homework assignments and class activities.

+Materials (slides, notes, R scripts, etc...) for each class are in the corresponding folder in this repository.

 ### Class Logistics